5 reasons Belfast tastes amazing

 "Long’s chippie is what Belfast is all about"Belfast Telegraph

-Other go-to spots such as The Chippie and Café Fish are also casual favourites, but if you’re after something a little more upscale, try the most excellent Deanes Love Fish, the Mourne Seafood Bar and the Barking Dog.
+Other go-to spots such as Brown's Fish & Chips and Café Fish are also casual favourites, but if you’re after something a little more upscale, try the most excellent Deanes Love Fish and the Mourne Seafood Bar.